srus/django-kickstartvenv/README.md

 - Add the Python dependencies in the `requirements` folder.
 - Move to the project root folder and run: `./bin/build.sh`.
 You can run this script whenever you need to update the project.

 Finally type `workon` and the name of your virtualenv to start working on your new project.
-See the [Virtualenvwrapper docs](http://virtualenvwrapper.readthedocs.org/) to learn more about the workflow with virtual environments.
+See the [Virtualenvwrapper docs](http://virtualenvwrapper.readthedocs.org/) to learn more about the workflow with this virtual environments manager.

 ## Directory structure